Probate Q&A Series

 • North Carolina appoints personal representatives in a strict priority order per G.S.
 28A-6-2.

-• The step-parent must meet age, residency and character requirements under G.S.
+• The step-parent must meet age, competency, and other qualification requirements under G.S.
 28A-6-3.

-• You file a petition with the clerk, attach renunciations, and, if necessary, post bond.
+• You apply with the clerk, provide any needed renunciations, and, if necessary, post bond.

 • Once appointed, the step-parent administers the estate under Chapter 28A, handling creditor claims and distributing assets to heirs.